kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The Framework Should Teach Through Its Architecture
+## The Framework Should Teach Through Its Architecture { #framework-should-teach-through }

 The most powerful learning systems do not require a separate explanation for every behavior.